Lordofblueflame/FitnessApp/README.md

 # Getting Started

-Before we even start we need to make sure few things are working correctly, follow pages i link(remember always check correct site adress don't trust anyone)
+Before we even start we need to make sure few things are working correctly, follow pages i linked and step by step download and setup your environment

+(remember always check correct site adress don't trust anyone)

 # Requirement Software